Rossa (singer): 2007–2012: Ayat-Ayat Cinta – X-Factor Indonesia

 Following the success of the mega concert, Rossa released a new album entitled Harmoni Jalinan Nada & Cerita with three popular songs; Memeluk Bulan, Jagad Khayalku, and Ku Menunggu.
 She was awarded by Halo Selebriti as the Most Favorite Female Artist, The Best Female Singer Album-SCTV Music Awards 2010 (for the Rossa album), The Best Malay Song Performed by a Foreign Artist-Anugerah Industri Muzik (AIM 18th, 2011) for single Ku Menunggu, and The Best Female Singer-Anugerah Planet Muzik (APM 10th, 2011) for the album Harmoni Jalinan Nada & Cerita.

 On 11 October 2011, Rossa held her own concert outside of Indonesia, in Esplanade, Singapore.
 The concert was entitled Harmoni Cinta.
 She launched a new single at the concert, Aku Bersahaja which was sung together with Taufik Batisah.
 This concert was attended by 1,800 fans.
 At the end of 2011, Rossa released an album entitled The Best of Rossa in Indonesia, with three popular songs; Jangan Ada Dusta Diantara Kita ft.
 Broery Marantika, Tak Sanggup Lagi, and One Night Lover ft.
 Joe Flizzow.
 Two more songs were added to the album for the international market, Ku Pinang Kau Dengan Bismillah, and Aku Bersahaja.
-In Indonesia, the album sold more than 1,5 million copies and was ranked 10th on the list of Indonesian all time best selling albums.
+In Indonesia, the album sold more than 5 million copies and included in the 10th list of best selling albums of all time in Indonesia in 3rd position.
 Along with this album, Rossa won awards for the region and national acknowledgement.
 In addition, the duet with Joe Flizzow One Night Lover delivered Rossa as a singer in New York Fashion Week (2012), and her name was listed in Global Grind, a well-known entertainment website in the US.

 Apart from her activity as a singer, Rossa also expanded her activities into the family karaoke business, and established Diva Family Karaoke.
 Currently, it is one of the biggest family karaoke establishments in Indonesia.
 She was also appointed by Fremantle Media as one of the judges for X-Factor Indonesia (Season 1) and with her coaching, her contestant won.